JarnoVierros/HEP_project/src/README.txt

 This folder contains all of the source code and also the setting file for the source codes.

 The settings.txt file in this directory is necessary to run the programs and by modifying the settings.txt you can change which files to analyse or how many events to simulate.
+The default amount of events to simulate is set at 1000 so it is advised to increase it for actual simulation.
 In the settings.txt file the lines starting with # are ignored.

 The normalization coefficient depends on the amount of simulations ran with the following equation: